If you have a posting or announcement for the CAIRIBU Kiosk, send your request to the CAIRIBU Interactions Core at email@example.com.

 This is an accordion element with a series of buttons that open and close related content panels.

 Employment and Training Opportunities

 The University of Wisconsin-Madison Multidisciplinary K12 Urologic Research (KURe) Career Development Program has an opening!
-This NIH-funded program supports career development in benign urological research for MDs, PhDs, DVMs, or other doctorates.
-The UW-Madison KURe Program provides research training for qualified individuals who wish to develop an independent program of research in benign urology.
-We anticipate that the research focus can arise from a wide range of disciplines and that scholars will have a varied history of research training.
-Therefore, training needs will differ, and the extensive menu of educational options available at the UW-Madison can be adapted to address individual needs and career goals.
-Learn more about the program and application process here: University of Wisconsin K12 KURe Career Development Program
+This NIH-funded program supports career development in benign urological research for MDs, PhDs, DVMs, or other doctorates by providing research training for qualified individuals who wish to develop an independent program.
+Because scholars’ research foci arise from a wide variety of disciplines and they have variable histories of research training, training needs differ.
+The extensive menu of educational options available at the UW-Madison will be adapted to address individual needs and career goals.
+Learn more about the program and application process by contacting UW-Madison KURe PI Dale Bjorling, DVM, MS (email@example.com) or going here: University of Wisconsin K12 KURe Career Development Program.

 NIDDK Workshop Series on Female Urethral Function & Failure, Fall 2020

-Recordings and other materials from the NIDDK workshop series on female urethral function and failure are available to the public HERE.
+- Recordings and materials from the NIDDK workshop series on female urethral function and failure are available to the public HERE

 Collaborative Research Opportunities